boostercloud/booster/website/docs/06_graphql.md

 :::

 :::warning
 Support for selecting fields from objects inside arrays is limited to arrays that are at most nested inside another property, e.g., `['category.relatedCategories[].name']`.
-Selecting fields from arrays that are nested deeper than that (e.g., `['foo.bar.items[].id']`) is not expected to yield the expected results.
+Selecting fields from arrays that are nested deeper than that (e.g., `['foo.bar.items[].id']`) will return the entire object.
 :::

 :::warning